JohMast/flowmapper/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note.
+0 errors | 0 warnings | 0 notes

-* This is a new submission.
+* This is a resubmission.

-Message:
-The Title field should be in title case.
-Current version is:
-  'Draw Flows (Migration, Goods, Money, Information) on ggplots'

-In title case that is:
-  'Draw Flows (Migration, Goods, Money, Information) on Ggplots'

-This spelling is as intended, capitalization following the ggplot2 package.
+The following changes were made:

+- Replaced direct console output with a warning (R/add_flowmap.r)

+Changed references to the ggplot2 package in DESCRIPTION from: ggplots to :
+ 'ggplot2' plots